 In times of crisis, children suffer most.
 Across the world, over 30 million children have been displaced by conflict alone.
-On top of this there are even more children displaced by natural disasters, such as cyclones, earthquakes and landslides, as well as conflict, health crises and other complex emergencies.
+On top of this there are even more children displaced by natural disasters, such as cyclones, earthquakes and landslides.
 These situations can leave children without their homes, schools and families.
 Their access to shelter, food, water and medicines can be seriously affected and children are left more vulnerable to abuse and exploitation.

 UNICEF staff are on the ground in these emergencies providing immediate, life-saving care and supplies, as well as lasting support to help families rebuild their lives.
 Donate to our Children’s Emergency Fund and help us be there for children whenever disaster and conflict strikes.

 How your donation helps

 Your donation can help us reach children facing conflicts and health crises around the world, including children affected by coronavirus.

 In regions of conflict UNICEF and partners is providing cash assistance to families in need, essential education services for children, access to safe water, crucial vaccinations, and access to mental health and psychosocial support.

 This is in addition to helping to limit and reduce the spread of coronavirus.